chr1shr/vdropimpact/README.md

 To run this program, it must be supplied with a text file containing the simulation configuration.
 Several samples are provided in the **sims** directory.
-A good place to start is **id_vis32.cfg**, which simulates the initial deceleration of a drop as it approaches a surface.
+A good place to start is **id_vis32.cfg**, which simulates the initial deceleration of a drop as it approaches a surface—see Sec.
+XYZZY of the paper.
 This simulation can be run by typing
 ```Shell
 OMP_NUM_THREADS=<n> ./fluid_test sims/id_vis32.cfg
 ```